-Jacksonville and Orange Park Divorce Attorney
+Jacksonville, Orange Park and Daytona Beach Divorce Attorney

 In the state of Florida, divorce is referred to as dissolution of marriage.
 The process entails complicated issues such as child support, alimony, and asset division.
 You are legally permitted to file for a divorce without an attorney, but that can come with a lifetime of impact on the lives of your children and your finances.